-It cooks faster: about twice as much as a normal ceramic hob.
-The water boils before and your dishes are ready right away, something that some chefs value very much.
+It cooks faster: about twice as much as a standard ceramic hob.
+The water boils before, and your dishes are ready right away, something that some chefs value very much.

-They are very safe: if there are children around the house, induction gives you the peace of mind that they will not be burned no matter how hard they try.
+They are very safe: if children are around the house, induction gives you the peace of mind that they will not be burned no matter how hard they try.

-The food does not stick: since the heat does not come from the fire towards the surface of the container, you will not be able to stick the rice and you will say goodbye to the charred food that is so difficult to clean.
+The food does not stick: since the heat does not come from the fire towards the surface of the container, you will not be able to attach the rice, and you will say goodbye to the charred food that is so difficult to clean.